scamrepo/scamrepo.github.io/_posts/2026-07-27-bitwarden-extractor.md

 > The `userKey` (`user_[id]_crypto_userKey`) is stored in the **session** storage of the extension.
 It decrypts the master key, which itself encrypts the credentials and passwords in the database.
 >
 > During the POC, the pattern before this key was: `4000000001CE8CC8` as an example.
+With hexedit tool, you can search for the key in hex format without spaces using CTRL+S, and look at the patterns before and after it.
+By repeating this over a large number of dumps, you can identify patterns.
 One solution could be to retrieve the exact version of Chrome and search for patterns before the key.

 Tools available at: [bitwarden-extractor](https://github.com/scamrepo/bitwarden-extractor)